PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 "strictNullChecks": true
 ```

+Finally, add the `/are-these-palindromes` endpoint to your server so we can validate it ✅

-#### Create schema
+#### Schema

 [Zod](https://github.com/colinhacks/zod) validate data using a schema.
 The
 first step is to create a zod object `palindromeSchema` defining the shape
 of the expected input.

-To split our logic, we will create a dedicate file named `serverSchema.ts` in
+To split our logic, we will create a dedicated file named `schema.ts` in
 the directory `src` to export our schema.

-> Your schema also define the final type of your data, to get it, you can
+> Your schema also defines the final type of your data, to get it, you can
-> call the function `zod.infer`.
+> call the function `z.infer`.
 It's a powerful feature because you keep
 > only one source of truth 💯

-#### Write middleware
+#### Middleware

 Let's write the middleware!
 We will put it in a dedicated file
-named `serverMiddlewares.ts`.
+named `middlewares.ts`.

 You can now [write the middleware](https://expressjs.com/en/guide/using-middleware.html)
-`verifyPalindromeMiddleware` that will verify the body of the request
+`verifyPalindrome` that will verify the body of the request
 sent to `/are-these-palindromes`.

 If the body doesn't fit in `palindromeSchema`, return a status `400` with the